Maksydenko/theory-of-algorithms/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-Create your own stack and queue and fill them with records according to the table and display.
+Create your own stack and queue and fill them with any entries according to the option and display them on the screen.

 | Type of records                   | Number of records |
 | --------------------------------- | ----------------- |